Ezio Pinza: Italian Bass, Broadway Singer, Movie Actor

 Hitting the Low Notes

 Ezio Pinza was an amazing singer, although he never learned to read music.
 He learned everything by ear instead.
-His popularity and success in many genres can be owed to more than just his voice, though.
+His popularity and success in many genres can be attributed to more than just his voice, though.
 It was his personal magnetism, good looks, and savoir faire that made him a star.
 It is said that his romantic persistence was a little too much for some of his leading ladies.

 Basses rarely become operatic superstars, largely because they usually are relegated to playing fathers, jailers, and villains while tenors play the romantic leads.
 Although Pinza played his fair share of villains and elderly roles throughout his career, his rich yet lyrical voice and personal charm made him perfectly suited to play a leading man.